 If you work in the oil and gas industry and have been injured on-the-job, you likely have many questions about how to get compensation for your injuries.
 Workers commonly have questions about workers’ compensation, disability, lost wages, and personal injury laws and processes.

-To find out more about the dangers of oil derricks for workers or how you can protect your rights, contact Brown & Brothers to speak with one of our maritime injury attorneys.
+To find out more about the dangers of oil derricks for workers or how you can protect your rights, contact Maritime Injury Guide to speak with one of our maritime injury attorneys.
 Fill out our online form and our staff will be in touch shortly to schedule your free consultation.